rupalpatel0008/setup-eslint-in-react-native/README.md

    > "fixcode": "eslint --fix ./App"
    > Run this script by npm run fixcode
- * To run lint before you run your app in ios/android
-   > For ios: "ios": "npm run lint && react-native run-ios"

-   > Run this script by npm run ios
+ * To run lint before you run your app in ios/android *> For ios: "ios": "npm run lint && react-native run-ios" *> Run this script by: npm run ios

-   > For android: "android": "npm run lint && react-native run-android"

-   > Run this script by npm run android
+   *> For android: "android": "npm run lint && react-native run-android" *> Run this script by: npm run android